ryan-zappulla/Spotify_Playlist_Generator/README.md

 ﻿# Spotify Playlist Generator
-Two AWS Lambda Functions that work in tandem to generate Spotify Playlists based on recently listened to music.
+Two AWS Lambda Functions that will work in tandem to generate Spotify Playlists based on recently listened to music.

 ## Major Pieces of Code